 Book formatting ensures a professional print book equivalent to a traditionally published print book that your buyer would find in any bookstore.

-The last thing you want to have is a reader who leaves a poor book review because they were distracted by simple book formatting mistakes, printing problems or typesetting errors.
+The last thing you want is a reader who leaves a poor book review because they were distracted by simple book formatting mistakes, printing problems, or typesetting errors.

 1. Clear All Formatting